olve/structs.js/README.md

 so someBytes.get("H", 0) will apply DataView.prototype.getUint16(0) to a DataView created from the member's bytearray.

 the getters and setters are defined in Struct.prototype.createMember, and you can see which DataView.prototype-method is applied by looking up the format-character of your type in Struct.prototype.TYPES.

+Struct.prototype.get and Struct.prototype.set do the same thing as a member's getters and setters, however the changes are applied to the total array of the Struct